DanferWang/InfoVis_team06/README.md

 4. Hover: After selecting a country in the barchart, highlight the corresponding area on the map
 5. Keep historical results and make comparison: use sesssion storage
 6. Add a legend to the map to explain it

+## Week 6 (11/3/21)

+**Present our webpage, and with Flask backend**

+- The interaction between the front end and the back end has some bugs to fix.

+**TA's Response:**

+- some advice for fixing the bugs
+- better arrangement and interaction on pie chart and slider

+**Tasks due nextweek:**

+1. Wheel(Pie chart) on top
+2. Real time slider,change in real time
+3. move the sliders to bottom
+4. slider wider, whole width
+5. Result scores(bar chart), fix it on the back end (real time)
+6. legends and redrawing (map)